premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-25. How can "Raju" in the "Name" column of the Users table be changed to "Sanjana"?
+23.How can "Raju" in the "Name" column of the Users table be changed to "Sanjana"?

-- a.
+a.
 Update User Set Name = "Raju" INTO Name = "Sanjana"

-- b.
+b.
 Modify Users SET Name = "Sanjana" WHERE Name = "Raju"

-- c.
+c.
 Update Users SET Name = "Sanjana" WHERE Name = "Raju"

-- d.
+d.
 Modify Users SET Name = "Raju" INTO Name = "Sanjana"

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)